9-FS/nhentai_archivist/readme.txt

-Enter nHentai ID to download and convert to jpg.
+Enter nHentai ID to download and convert to PDF.
 You can enter multiple ID separated by space.